AbdArdati/AbdArdati.github.io/projects/syncpulse-gaming.md

 Additionally, the project showcased how this method could improve replayability, as tension-inducing elements maintain their impact across multiple playthroughs.
 Further research could explore expanding this concept to other physiological indicators, improving synchronization algorithms, and applying these techniques to broader genres.

 ## Contributors
-- MSc Student: Paul Revell
+- SH Student: Paul Revell
 - Supervisors: Dr Abd Alsattar Ardati and Dr Xu Zhu

 ## Artefact(s)